Solarius66/My_overcooked/README.md

 Alexandre et Matthieu

 ENGLISH
 This project was made during My_Cook project, an Epitech's first year project.
-We had one month to complete it.
+We had one month to complete it, with the CSFML graphical Librairy.
 It was made by Matthieu Sauer and Alexandre Seignol.
 The objective was to create a game inspired by Cook-Serve-Delicious.
 We had to create an interface where orders appeared randomly, which the player must complete with buttons.